The Role of Self-Awareness in Healing the Inner Child

 The very first step to healing anything is awareness.
 So believe it or not, just reading about inner child healing and other self-help concepts online, and having light bulb moments about what you resonate with, is an important and impactful step toward healing inner child wounds.

 Mindfulness meditation practices are very helpful in deepening our levels of self-awareness.
 Mindfulness means “awareness of the present moment with acceptance.”
-So, when we meditate we are essentially training ourselves to become aware of our internal experience (thoughts, emotions, bodily sensations) without reacting to it.
+When we meditate we're essentially training ourselves to become aware of our internal experience (thoughts, emotions, bodily sensations) without reacting to it.
 We are cultivating intimate knowledge of how our internal world works.

-Validation can look as simple as this: Noticing we are feeling _______, and telling ourselves “I know you are feeling ____ right now, and that makes perfect sense given what you have been through.
+- Validation can look as simple as this: Noticing we are feeling _______, and telling ourselves “I know you are feeling ____ right now, and that makes perfect sense given what you have been through.
 I will take care of you.”
 Or, “I know you are feeling ______ right now.
-It is ok.
-I am here with you.”
-(Yes, you are talking to yourself.
+It's ok.
+I'm here with you.”
+(Yes, you're talking to yourself.
 Yes, it might feel weird at first—but believe me, it works.)

-Replacing negative self-talk and shaming with genuine compassion for ourselves is where much of the healing ultimately takes place because we begin the process of learning to hold space for ourselves.
-We essentially become the safe, loving attachment figure that we never had.
+Replacing negative self-talk and shaming with genuine compassion for ourselves is at the heart of "re-parenting."
+The practice is intentionally holding space for ourselves and our feelings.
+Eventually we become the safe, loving attachment figure that we never had.

-This is usually a long process and one that can be helped along tremendously by having safe, loving relationships where we can talk about our process with another person… this can be with a therapist/counselor/coach—which is often best because these people have special training.
-But healthy, loving adult friendships and/or romantic partnerships can also be very helpful.
+Re-parenting is a long process and one that can be helped along tremendously by having safe, loving relationships where we can talk about our process with another person.
+This can be with a therapist, which is often best because therapists have special training, but healthy, loving adult friendships and/or romantic partnerships can also be very helpful.